 About the Workshop

 The Workshop on Society and the Environment provides a meeting space for faculty and students in Sociology, BSOS, and around the University with common interests.
 Run as a seminar series, it engages graduate students and faculty to present research in-progress and prepare collaborative projects.
-In Fall 2018, the workshop will be held once a month on Wednesdays at 10:30-12 in the Seminar room in 1101 Art-Sociology.
+Given COVID19, the workshop has been paused.

 Blog posts from past workshops

 PSE WORKSHOP REFLECTIONS: MELISSA A. KENNEY "“INDICATORS: ARE THEY USEFUL FOR DECISION-MAKING?" by Amanda Dewey and Mary DeStefano